The Perfect 3 or 4 Days in the Lake District Itinerary

 Ravenglass

-If you’ve decided to spend 4 days in the Lake District, day 4 is a great chance to head to the coast.
+If you’ve decided to spend 4 days in the Lake District, this is a great chance to head to the coast.

 Ravenglass is a small village on the coast of the Irish Sea.
 It takes about an hour to drive to Ravenglass from Windermere, or 2.5 hours to get there via train.
 Either way, it’s a gorgeous route through the western half of the Lake District.